JFHaataja/react-crud-app/README.md

 # React CRUD App ("NW Traders")

-React CRUD App (in-app name: NW Traders) is part of a Full Stack web application project.
-It is the React.js SPA application for an ASP .NET Core restful API Back End service.
+React CRUD App (in-app name: NW Traders) is part of a Full Stack Web Application project consisting of two separate applications.
+It is the React.js SPA Front End application for an ASP .NET Core RESTful API Back End service.
+I've built both applications myself and published them to Vercel (React App) and Azure (ASP .NET Core App).
+My Back End RESTful Application is in a private repository for security matters but if you'd like to take a look at it, please send me a message at jon.haataja@gmail.com so I can invite you to that repository.

 ## Application overview